shaniathomas894/COVID-19_Preds/README.md

 - *S* for the number of people in the population that are suscptable to getting infected
 - *I* for the number of people that are infected
 - *R* for the people that are recovered from the disease (and are therefore imune, possibly only temporarily) The three populations exchange members as time goes on as shown in the diagram below.
 For example, suscepable people become infected.
-The following directed graph shows the exchanges in the model with *a,~b,~c,* and *\alpha* as arbitary numbers.
+The following directed graph shows the exchanges in the model with *a, b, c,* and $/alpha$ as arbitary numbers.

 - *a* is called **transmissability**
 - *b* is called **recovery rate**